show menu

 Capacity development specialist

 In principle, a capacity development specialist should be deployed alongside the cluster coordinator and IMO.
-Experience has shown that CCCM training is required at an early stage, because many of the new personnel hired at the start of an emergency are unfamiliar with CCCM concepts.
+Experience has shown that CCCM training and other modalities of capacity development are required at an early stage, because many of the new personnel hired at the start of an emergency are unfamiliar with CCCM concepts.

 Sub-national and field level coordination